seanriceaz/seanriceaz.github.io/_posts/2016-12-21-heuristic-6-legibility.markdown

 - Poor font choice
 - Too-small font sizes (16px is recommended for body text)
 - Aggressive type manipulation such as decreasing spacing too much or stretching the letterforms out
-- Pixellated letters from some typefaces on some web browsers
+- Pixelated letters from some typefaces on some web browsers

 ## Conclusion